cosmos/sdk-tutorials/hello-world/tutorial/index.md

 starport type timedoutPost title chain --module blog
 ```

-Using it three times as defined above will create the foundation of our transaction handlers.
+These three `starport type` commands create the foundation of the transaction handlers.

-When handling multiple modules within your Starport app, the `--module` flag defines in which module the new transaction type will be added to.
+To manage multiple modules within your Starport app, use the `--module` flag to define which module the new transaction type is added to.

-We want to be able to send the blog posts over IBC.
-Let's scaffold a sendable and interpretable IBC packet that contains the title and the content of the blog post.
+Scaffold a sendable and interpretable IBC packet that contains the title and the content of the blog post.

 The title and content will be stored on the target chain, while the `postID` will be acknowledged on the sending chain.

-While `starport type` creates a new transaction type for us, the `starport packet` command creates the logic for an IBC packet that can be send to another blockchain.
-A packet is similar to a transaction but is meant to be stored on another blockchain.
-We will speak about "messages" when data gets stored on the blockchain that also creates the transaction.
-We will use "packets" when a transaction interacts via IBC.
+While the `starport type` command creates a new transaction type, the `starport packet` command creates the logic for an IBC packet that can be sent to another blockchain.
+A _packet_ is similar to a transaction but is meant to be stored on another blockchain. _Messages_ are generated when data gets stored on the blockchain that creates the transaction. _Packets_ are used when a transaction interacts using IBC.
 {synopsis}

 ```go
 starport packet ibcPost title content --ack postID --module blog
 ```

-Please note, the `ibcPost` in our packet looks the same like the `post` transaction.
+You see that the `ibcPost` in the packet looks the same as the `post` transaction.
-With the `--ack` tag we define which identifier will be returned to the sending blockchain.
+- The `--ack` tag defines which identifier is returned to the sending blockchain.
-We define it again to be part of our blog module with the tag `--module blog`, just like the `post` transaction.
+- The `--module blog` tag specifies to return the identifier to be part of the blog module, just like the `post` transaction.

-The `starport packet` command scaffolds a transaction message packet for IBC, which will have the following parameters when executed.
-We will be using this command later in this tutorial.
+The `starport packet` command scaffolds a transaction message packet for IBC with the following parameters:

 ```go
 send-ibcPost <portID> <channelD> <title> <content>
 ```

-## Source code modification
+## Modify the Source Code

-After creating our types and transactions, we have to manually insert the logic accordingly to what happens in our datatables.
+After creating the types and transactions, you must manually insert the logic to manage updates in the data tables.
-Let's get into the code and make the modifications to save the data according to what we have defined above.
+Modify the source code to save the data as specified earlier in this tutorial.

-### Adding post creator to the packet
+### Add Creator to the Blog Post Packet

-Let's start with the proto file, which defines the structure of our IBC packet.
+Start with the proto file that defines the structure of the IBC packet.
-We want the receiving blockchain to identify the creator of the post.
-We add the creator field inside the packet (we didn't specify this field directly in the command because it would automatically become a parameter in `SendIbcPost` CLI command)
+To identify the creator of the post in the receiving blockchain, add the creator field inside the packet.
+We did not specify this field directly in the command because it would automatically become a parameter in `SendIbcPost` CLI command.

 ```go
 // planet/proto/blog/packet.proto